 Direct3D.
 This helps make three-dimensional animation possible on your computer monitor.
-Direct3D is designed to provide a powerful link between your computer's video card and software programs that can show three-dimensional (3‑D) objects.
+Direct3D is designed to provide a powerful link between your computer's video card and software programs that can render three-dimensional (3‑D) objects.
 The faster your computer can process animation, the more realistic the 3‑D objects, light, and motion on your monitor will appear to be.

 DirectDraw.
 This helps produce two-dimensional (2‑D) visual effects.
 Your computer's video card and many software programs use DirectDraw to communicate with one another before sending the finished visual image to the monitor.
 Computer games, 2‑D graphics packages, and Windows system features all use DirectDraw.